 Constructed in 1937, Timberline Lodge stands on the south slope of Mt.
 Hood at an elevation of 6,000 feet and is the only ski-in, ski-out lodge in Oregon.
 This beautiful National Historic Landmark is still being used for its original intent – a magnificent ski lodge and mountain retreat for everyone to enjoy.

 Timberline Lodge has North America’s longest ski season with four-season skiing on the Palmer Snowfield.
 The terrain available for the public in summer is limited due to the ski and snowboard camps that train on Mt.
 Hood, but at least one lane is reserved for the public.

 When the snow begins falling on Mt.
 Hood, skiers and snowboarders eagerly await news of opening day at Mt. hood Skibowl.
 In addition to having the most black diamond runs in the state of Oregon, Skibowl features 34 fully lit runs making it the largest night ski area in the United States.
 As the closest ski resort to Portland, Skibowl is also home to the Snow Tube and Adventure Park, making it a favorite among families and groups.

 Summit Ski Area was established in 1927, and is the second oldest continuously operating ski area in the United States.
-Summit’s base elevation is 4,000 ft. and with 306 ft. of vertical lift the resort mainly caters to families and beginners.
+Summit’s base elevation is 4,000 feet and with 306 feet of vertical lift the resort mainly caters to families and beginners.
 It is an excellent place to learn the joy of skiing or snowboarding.
-Snowbunny features multiple tube hills and is it a popular trailhead for cross country skiers and snowshoers.
+Snow Bunny features multiple tube hills and it is a popular trailhead for cross-country skiers and snowshoers.